-Zen teaches us to see obstacles and discomfort in life not in the negative way that they appear or feel.
+Zen teaches us to see obstacles and discomfort in life, not in the negative way that they appear or feel.
 Instead, it changes how you view suffering.
 Consider how you grow from your difficulties and obstacles.
-Just as our muscles strengthen after hard workouts, our mind and character evolves as we go through challenges.
+Just as our muscles strengthen after hard workouts, our minds and character evolve as we go through challenges.
 Shifting our perspective this way can make us more positive.

 2. Being One with Nature –